Tutorial Gateway

 The reason why we have typecast TicketsonSale to Non-Nullable int variable is,

-TicketsonSale is a nullable int variable, and we are trying to store the value of nullable int variable into a non-nullable int variable, i.e., TicketsAvailable.
+TicketsonSale is a nullable int variable, and we are trying to store the value of the nullable int variable into a non-nullable int variable, i.e., TicketsAvailable.

-Now using Null Coalescing operator(??), we can reduce the if statement part to a single line of code, i.e.,
+Now using the Null Coalescing operator(??), we can reduce the if statement part to a single line of code, i.e.,

 TicketsAvailable = TicketsonSale ??
 0;